cggh/panoptes/documentation/importdata/importsettings/twoddatatable.rst

 columnIndexField
-  *Text (required).* The property ID in the ``columnDataTable`` data table that maps into the ``columnIndexArray`` array in the zarr source file. ``columnIndexField`` and ``columnIndexArray`` together establish the link between the column data table values, and the data present in the zarr source file.
+  *Text (required).* The property ID in the ``columnDataTable`` data table that maps into the ``columnIndexArray`` array in the zarr source dir. ``columnIndexField`` and ``columnIndexArray`` together establish the link between the column data table values, and the data present in the zarr source dir.
   Alternatively ``columnIndexArray`` can be omitted implying that the columns in zarr are in the same order as ``columnIndexField`` sorted.
   Note that "AutoKey" can be used if your rows do not have Unique IDs.